 - We can take advantage of this to selectively breed animals or plants, choosing parents with particular characteristics to produce offspring that have those characteristics.

-- Some of the offspring may even be taller than both of their parents, because they may inherit a combination of different “tall” gene variants from each parent and together these make the offspring taller.
+- Some of the offspring may even be taller than both of their parents depending on the combination of ‘tall’ gene variants they inherit.

 - With repeated selective breeding over multiple generations this population will get taller and taller.

 What are the problems associated with selective breeding?

 - Selective breeding often results in a population of animals or plants with very similar genetics.